Skip Navigation and Go To Content

 Section 4: Quorum

-A quorum shall be at least one-third of the IFC members representing at least four of the UTHealth schools.
+A quorum shall be at least one-third of the total IFC membership present as well as at least four of UTHealth Houston schools having at least half of their total delegation present.

 Section 5: Voting

 Matters requiring a vote will typically occur at meetings of the IFC.
-At the discretion of the Executive Committee, electronic voting can be used in place of or in conjunction with in-person voting at IFC meetings.
+At the discretion of the Chair, electronic voting can be used in place of or in conjunction with in-person voting at IFC meetings.
+Unless otherwise stipulated by these Bylaws, matters shall be decided by a simple majority of voting members if a quorum is present.

 Section 6: Minutes

-The Secretary of the IFC, appointed by the President, will provide for recording the minutes of all IFC meetings.
+The Secretary of the IFC will provide for recording the minutes of all IFC meetings.

 ARTICLE 6